-“By creating two levels of countertop height in an island, you open up a variety of opportunities and solutions for your kitchen,” says Normandy Designer Leslie Molloy, CKD.
+“By creating two levels of countertop height on an island, you open up a variety of opportunities and solutions for your kitchen,” says Normandy Designer Leslie Molloy, CKD.
 “The height of the staggered island countertops depends on the preference of the homeowner and the purpose of the island’s functionality.”
-Aside from the typical countertop height, you can either opt to add a lower level, often known as table height, or a higher section, often known as bar height.
+Aside from the typical countertop height, you can either opt to add a lower level, often known as table height or a higher section, often known as bar height.
 “These variations are a popular option for combining preparation and eating areas,” noted Leslie.
-“But they are also great for additional cabinetry, storage and appliances, whether you decide table or bar height.”
+“But they are also great for additional cabinetry, storage, and appliances, whether you decide table or bar height.”

 Multiple levels on your kitchen island can provide many benefits to your kitchen.
 However, if your kitchen island’s primary purpose is for setting out platters for entertaining, you may find that the variation between high and low countertops causes more frustration because it lacks a continuous surface to arrange your serving pieces.

 When deciding on the right type of island for your new kitchen, your designer will be your best resource to help you determine the right fit for the way you cook and the way you live.
-We invite you to meet with Leslie Molloy, CKD or any other member of the Normandy Design Team for a free in-home consultation to discuss the best way to remodel your kitchen, and find the design solutions that are the right fit for you.
+We invite you to meet with Leslie Molloy, CKD, or any other member of the Normandy Design Team for a free in-home consultation to discuss the best way to remodel your kitchen and find the design solutions that are the right fit for you.